Menu of Interventions

 - Increased engagement in animal advocacy

-This category refers to investigating and evaluating strategies, interventions, and cause areas to identify impactful and cost-effective ways to help animals.
-It can also include more foundational social science research to understand the context in which advocates operate.
-This research is carried out by academics, research organizations, or researchers at animal advocacy organizations.
+Effective advocacy research involves investigating and evaluating strategies, interventions, and cause areas to identify impactful and cost-effective ways to help animals.
+It can also include more foundational research, such as in the social sciences, to understand the context in which advocates operate.
+The aim is to inform the Effective Animal Advocacy (EAA) field and methodology, which entails using evidence and reason to do the most good for animals, adjusting interventions based on available evidence, prioritizing tactics with good evidence of causal effectiveness, and prioritizing more cost-effective tactics.
+Research is carried out by academics, research organizations, or researchers at animal advocacy organizations.

 Expected outcome(s):